filecoin-project/specs/content/algorithms/expected_consensus/_index.md

 In order to verify that the leader election proof in a block is correct, miners perform the following checks:

+- Verify that the miner meets the eligibility requirements criteria defined above.
 - Verify that the randomness is correct by checking `GetRandomness(epoch)`
 - Use this randomness to verify the VRF correctness `Verify_VRF(vrfout,beacon,public_key)`
 - Verify ElectionProof.WinCount > 0 by checking `GetWinCount(vrfout, miner,epoch)`